 Your Medical Decisions

-Your medical decisions are important to Good Samaritan Hospital (GSH).
-GSH offers you advance care planning tools to ensure your treatment preferences are respected.
+Your medical decisions are important to Premier Health (Premier).
+Premier offers you advance care planning information to help you make decisions about your treatment options.

-You are the person most qualified to make decisions about your medical care, including any decisions to choose or refuse medical treatment if you become terminally ill or permanently unconscious and unable to make your own health care decisions.
-If that happens, you can help ensure your preferences are respected by physicians, family, and friends by completing an advance directive(s).
-In Ohio, two types of advance directives are frequently utilized by individuals to ensure that they remain in control of their health care:
+You are the person most qualified to make decisions about your medical care, including the right to choose or refuse medical treatment if you become terminally ill or unable to make decisions yourself.

 Document and Record Your Treatment Preferences